Jebet812/Notes/AWS-CCP.md

 - Refine operations procedures frequently
 - Anticipate failure.
 - Learn from all operational failures.
-2. **Security:**bility to protect data, systems, and assets to take advantage of cloud technologies to improve your security.<br>
+2. **Security:** ability to protect data, systems, and assets to take advantage of cloud technologies to improve your security.<br>

 *design principles*
 - Implement a strong identity foundation.